ampproject/amphtml/extensions/amp-analytics/analytics-vars.md

   - `cid-scope` (Required) - Name of the fallback cookie when the document is loaded by the user directly.
   - `amp-user-notification-id` (Optional) - Optionally make the clientId substitution dependent on the dismissal of a user notification shown to the visitor of the page.
+    This is the same as using the [data-consent-notification-id](./amp-analytics.md) attribute and you may choose one or the other.

 Example usage: `${clientId(foo)}`